Airtable/blocks/README.md

 `block clone <applicationId>/<blockId> </path/to/blockDir>`

-Once the block is cloned, install the block's npm packages:
+Once the block is cloned, install the block's node modules:

-`cd </path/to/blockDir> && npm install`
+`cd </path/to/blockDir> && yarn`

 Now would be a good time to set up version control. **Do not check in the .airtableAPIKey file!**